TIROS-1: Mission

-Launched into orbit from Cape Canaveral Space Launch Complex 17A on 1 Apr 1960 at 11:40:09 UTC by a Thor Able II rocket, the satellite performed normally from launch until June 15, 1960, when an electrical power failure prevented further useful TV transmission.
+Launched into orbit from Cape Canaveral Space Launch Complex 17A on 1 Apr 1960 at 11:40:09 UTC by a Thor Able II rocket.

 Over its 2 1/2-month lifespan, TIROS 1 returned 23,000 photos of the Earth, 19,000 of them usable for weather analysis.
 For the first time, it was possible to view large scale cloud patterns in their totality, and from this, identify storm regions.
 The satellite provided the first long-term observations of a developing storm from orbit, tracking the disintegration of a large cyclonic mass off the coast of Bermuda over the course of four days.
 In addition, TIROS 1 returned data on smaller scale structures such as tornadoes and jet streams, and findings returned from the satellite complemented and enhanced ground-based findings.

+TIROS 1 performed normally from launch until June 15, 1960, when an electrical power failure prevented further useful TV transmission.